 It’s quite a sight, especially when you consider the fact that tropical lands birds (such as finches, mockingbirds, warblers, flycatchers, doves, etc.) have all been enduring a non-tropical for a series of months.
 The arrival of the hot season provides not only relief to these populations, but also provides them with the right conditions for the reproduction of their species.
 This is the fabric of natural selection at work!
 When it comes to adjusting its natural history to the hot season in Galapagos, perhaps one of the most interesting species is the Marine Iguana (a member of our BIG15 group of iconic species).
 These reptiles synchronize their needs to the first sign of hot days by establishing territories.
 By mid/late January, females are already laying eggs in places like Punta Espinoza on Fernandina Island.
 This is located on the far western side of the archipelago.

-Vegetation has now sprouted in vast amount, providing nesting material and habitats for land birds.
+Vegetation has now sprouted in vast amounts, providing nesting material and habitats for land birds.
 This means that there’s also food for land reptiles such as land iguanas, lava lizards, and giant tortoises.
 Underwater, things have quieted down somewhat for the sea-dependent land species.
 On land, however, everything has become a world full of action and commotion.
 Explorers coming to the islands during the months of January, February, March, April, and early May (Hot Season) will find themselves lucky enough to see these all these changes, as they only happen during this half of the year.
 One of my personal favorites to see are the vibrant yellow and orange colors of land iguanas as they contrast against the emerald green of the vegetation.
 It’s quite a stunning sight!